Interstate High Speed Rail Progress

 Since Germany has a denser population than France, it prioritized building a web-like system of upgraded HSR & Regional Rail mileage to attract more passengers per mile than the hub & spoke network of French HSR & Regional Rail.
 European Union statistics back that up

-Given its web-like system is well suited to Northeast and Chicago-Midwest passenger rail corridors, Germany should be America’s second most important HSR & Regional Rail model.
+Given its web-like system is well suited to Chicago-Midwest passenger rail corridors, Germany should be America’s second most important HSR & Regional Rail model.

 The German company Siemens recently introduced a Next-gen high-speed train called “ICE 3neo.”
 The German railway agency, “DB”, is upgrading 1st-generation and 2nd-generation HSR routes and building more 3rd-generation HSR routes to enable shorter Trip Times systemwide.

 Switzerland has built 22- and 35-mile rail tunnels under the Alps certified for trains to operate up to 250 kmph (155 mph).
-Their success means we can be confident in building HSR tunnels under California, Pennsylvania, and Tennessee.
+Their success means bolsters confidence to build long HSR tunnels in California and Pennsylvania.

 To connect more cities to Rome in under 3.5 hours, the Trenitalia rail agency plans to upgrade its 1st-generation Rome-Florence HSR segment to reach 270 kmph (168 mph).
-The rest of Italy’s HSR network is being designed for 270 or 300 kmph.
+The rest of Italy’s HSR network is being designed for 250 kmph or 300 kmph.

 If you’d like nerdy details on how their speed, capacity, frequency, reliability, and safety are achieved, see Interstate Passenger Rail Taxonomy.